AbdullahMJ99/Project-4/predictive_models_report.md

 The Ames housing dataset, a comprehensive collection of local government data on housing prices spanning 2006-2010, offers a rich landscape of opportunities for predicting individual residential property prices leveraging machine learning.
 Curated by Dean De Cock and sourced from the Ames City Assessor's Office in 2011, the dataset comprises 80 variables capturing diverse attributes like size, room count, location, and age (see `/resources/data_description.txt`).

-The primary objective was to come up with a linear regression machine learning model capable of predicting the sale price of residential properties.
+The primary objective was to come up with a linear regression machine learning model capable of predicting the residential property sale prices with at least a 0.80 R-squared, ensuring the model explains a substanstial proportion of the variance in price.
 Employing a dataset of 1460 samples provided by [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques), the project delves into the intricacies of neural network complexity and the robustness of a random forest model.
 This report encapsulates the methodologies employed and valuable insights gained from this comprehensive predictive modeling exercise.

 ## Exploratory Data Analysis